 Then DBD and Advanced get your legs to churn

-The steps and the calls are easy to discern
+With the steps and calls so easy to discern

 So promenade in style whenever your turn

-Spread the word around town so more people know
+Spread the word around so more people know

 And invite them to your local square dancing show